Li-Heng-LH/intermediate-mvn/README.md

 `dependencyManagement`: dependencies imported only when needed by children.
 * In a most basic, non-inheritance project, having `dependencyManagement` only will not import the dependencies.
 &nbsp;
+* Inherited dependencies counted as first level.
+* Can exclude inner libraries layers in.

 &nbsp;